 Treatment is tailored to the individual and the time-tested treatment is Surgical, with good to excellent success rates.
 Although Radiotherapy and Collagenase (Xiapex) injections have also been successful in early stages, the logistics or costs of these modalities are currently a barrier to widespread use.

 In some individuals early nodules themselves can be uncomfortable and can be helped by careful local steroid injection.
-Otherwise surgery is generally recommended (Fig 1) when it is possible to pass a pencil or biro below the contracted joint, while the palm is kept downturned on a table (the GP’s Table top or Pen test).
+In other early cases with a well-defined single band or two, Collagenase (Xiapex) injections can be very successful.
+For all advanced and diffuse disease, surgery is generally recommended (Fig 1) when it is possible to pass a pencil or biro below the contracted joint, while the palm is kept downturned on a table (the GP’s Table top or Pen test).
 Surgery can range from minimalistic (e.g. an outpatient needle manipulation) through limited removal (Fasciectomy- the commonest operation, Fig 3) to highly complex surgery involving joint releases and skin grafts (Fig 4).
 Mr Agarwal undertakes surgery for all degrees of Dupuytren’s, including previously operated hands.
 It is important to initiate treatment before the middle knuckle of the finger (PIP Joint) has contracted too far beyond 30 degrees (Fig 2), as surgery then becomes complex and the outcome completely dependent on excellent physiotherapy.

 The outcomes after surgery for even milder degrees of contracture, as indeed for any surgery on the hand, are still heavily dependent on regular physiotherapy.
 Mr Agarwal therefore works very closely with 2 named Therapists at Ramsay Health and BMI, who consistently deliver the very best possible outcomes.
 Surgery is usually undertaken as a day-case under general, or preferably loco-regional block (the upper limb is numbed but the patient remains awake, making it safer and allowing quicker recovery).
 Please allow for at least 2 weeks off driving and manual work.